OCarvajalMora/Laravel-MAU/README.md

 # the key generated will be stored into APP_KEY variable on your .env file
 php artisan key:generate
 ```
-* Finally, in **.env file**, set up your database and Mailtrap variables (Mailtrap is necessary if you want to use email validation, and reset password functionalities, for example).
+* Finally, in **.env file**, set up your database and Mailtrap variables (Mailtrap is necessary if you want to use email validation, and reset password functionalities, for example, in development environment).
 Learn more about Mailtrap.io [here](https://mailtrap.io/).

 ### 3. Usage